Phonics, Reading, and Spelling

 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.

 - We read with children every day.
-We chose books carefully as we want children to experience a wide range of books, including books that reflect the children at Hormead School and our local community as well as books that open windows into other worlds and cultures.
+We choose books carefully as we want children to experience a wide range of books, including books that reflect the children at Hormead School and our local community as well as books that open windows into other worlds and cultures.

 - Children from Reception onwards have a home reading record.
 The parent/carer records comments to share with adults in school and the adults will write in this on a regular basis to ensure communication between home and school.